TIBCOSoftware/snappydata/docs/reference/command_line_utilities/data_extractor.md

 	* DDL or DML cannot be executed in a Recovery Mode.
 	* Recovery mode does not repair the existing cluster.

-### Retrieving Metadata and Table’s Data
+### Retrieving Metadata and Table Data

-After the cluster is brought into recovery mode, you can retrieve the metadata and the table’s data in the cluster.
+After the cluster is brought into recovery mode, you can retrieve the metadata and the table data in the cluster.
 The following two system procedures are provided for this purpose:

 *	`DUMP_DDLS`
-*	`DUMP_DATA`
+*	`EXPORT_DATA`

 Thus the table definitions and tables that are defined in a specific format can be exported and used later to launch a new cluster.

 !!!Caution
-	Ensure to provide enough disk space, that is double the existing cluster size or more since the DUMP procedures make a fresh copy of the cluster’s content and based on the format of the dumped data, more disk space may be required than that of the existing cluster.
+	Ensure to provide enough disk space, that is double the existing cluster size, to store recovered data.

 #### Export Table Definitions in text format
 You can use the DUMP_DDLS system procedure to export table definitions in text format.
 The DUMP_DDLS system procedure takes a single argument `exportUri`.
 You can provide any spark supported URI such as s3, local path, or HDFS.
 All the cluster definitions like TABLE, VIEW, DATABASE, FUNCTION, DEPLOY, ALTER, UPDATE, GRANT are exported in a text format into the provided `exportUri` argument.